 While roulette first became popular in Paris of the late 1700’s, the game wasn’t popular in the United States until nearly 50 years later.
-Often called American roulette, the game offered in most North American casinos is very similar to that found elsewhere in the world, but the wheel used has both a single and double zero, unlike most European casinos that offer a wheel with just a single zero.
+Often called American roulette, the game offered in most North American casinos is very similar to that found elsewhere in the world, but the American roulette wheel has both a single and double zero, unlike most European casinos that offer a wheel with just a single zero.

 In the 1800’s, New Orleans was the most popular place to find sophisticated gambling, and zero and double zero wheels were used in casinos.
 However, since the game was new to most Americans, the operators took advantage of the players by introducing wheels with as few as 28 numbers plus a zero and a double zero.
-In the mining towns of Nevada and California during the late 1800’s, the wheels often had an additional slot which carried the symbol of an American eagle.
+In the mining towns of Nevada and California during the late 1800’s, the American roulette wheels often had an additional slot which carried the symbol of an American eagle.
 These wheels offered the same outside wagers of odd/even and red/black, but with just the numbers 1-28 and a zero, double zero, and eagle slot, the house had an impressive 9.7% advantage over players making even-money wagers.

 Unlike French and European roulette, American roulette is more of a self-service game.
 Dealers are not trained to place sections bets, neighbor bets, or complete and full wagers.
 Instead, the dealer will place only wagers (such as the basket) that players can’t reach themselves.
 Therefore announce bets and call bets, except for the instance mentioned above, are not available.
 In addition, table limits, even in Las Vegas and Atlantic City, are considerably lower than those found in places like Monte Carlo.